Fix: INACCESSIBLE BOOT DEVICE error in Windows 10

 - After you download the tool, run it and follow the instructions.

-Your computer should restart after you uninstall your graphic card driver.
-After the restart, go to your graphic card manufacturer’s website and download new driver for your graphic card.
-Bear in mind that Nvidia users reported this problem, but even if you don’t own Nvidia graphic card, you can still try this solution.
+Your computer should restart after you uninstall your graphics card driver.
+After the restart, go to your graphics card manufacturer’s website and download a new driver for your graphics card.
+Bear in mind that Nvidia users reported this problem, but even if you don’t own Nvidia graphics card, you can still try this solution.

 - READ ALSO: Fix NTFS_File_System Error on Windows 10

-Safe Mode is designed to start with only necessary drivers and only the most basic software, therefore if the INACCESSIBLE_BOOT_DEVICE error is caused by a certain third-party software, you should able to use Safe Mode without any problems.
+Safe Mode is designed to start with only necessary drivers and only the most basic software, therefore if the INACCESSIBLE BOOT DEVICE error is caused by certain third-party software, you should able to use Safe Mode without any problems.
 To enter Safe Mode, do the following:

 - Restart your computer while it boots.
 Do this until you start Automatic Repair.

 - Select Troubleshoot > Advanced options > Startup Settings.
 Click the Restart button.